handiko/JDY-08-Reflash/README.md

 * **Arduino UNO**
 * **Arduino Sketch** for programming the CC2541 (**CCLoader.ino** In the Arduino-Sketch Folder, or from https://github.com/RedBearLab/CCLoader)
 * **CCLoader.exe** Windows program as the programming software (Windows only).
+* **CC2541 V540 firmware binary file** This binary file is the firmware we are going to use to replace the existing firmware.

 ## Reflash the chip (On a Windows Computer)
 * Program the Arduino UNO with the **CCLoader.ino** sketch.